5 Academic Success

 Videos

-This is a British Columbia created resource.University Skills Video Series (CC BY) by KPU Learning Center
+This is a British Columbia created resource.University Skills Video Series by KPU Learning Center (CC BY).

 The KPU Learning Centre’s YouTube channel with video collections on writing skills, time management, reading skills, and critical thinking.als